vsalbuq/DevRadar/README.md

 ## 💻 Project

-O DevRadar é um projeto que visa conectar desenvolvedores próximos a você que trabalham com as mesmas tecnologias.
+DevRadar wants to connect developers near your area that work with the same technologies you do.

 ## 🔖 Layout

-Você pode baixar o layout do projeto no formato `.sketch` através [desse link](.github/DevRadar.sketch).

-Para abrir o arquivo no formato `.sketch` em qualquer sistema operacional utilize a ferramenta [Figma](https://figma.com).
+You can download the layout (`.sketch`) using [this link](.github/DevRadar.sketch).

+To open it in any SO, use [Figma](https://figma.com).

+## 👨‍💻 How can I run it?

+Soon.

 ## 🤔 How can I help?

-- Faça um fork desse repositório;
+- Fork this repository;
-- Cria uma branch com a sua feature: `git checkout -b minha-feature`;
+- Create a branch with your feature: `git checkout -b minha-feature`;
-- Faça commit das suas alterações: `git commit -m 'feat: Minha nova feature'`;
+- Commit your changes: `git commit -m 'feat: Minha nova feature'`;
-- Faça push para a sua branch: `git push origin minha-feature`.
+- Push it to your branch: `git push origin minha-feature`.

-Depois que o merge da sua pull request for feito, você pode deletar a sua branch.
+After merging your pull request, your branch can be deleted;

 ## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project uses the MIT license.
+Read [LICENSE](LICENSE.md) for details.

 ---